Other ADB Members

 |01A - Short-term lending info_outline||CAD261,201,000,000||USD187,207,310,518||

-All amounts are peak value since March 4; BoC has not announced limits for any facility. (i) CAD38.766 billion (April 8 peak) - Bankers' Acceptance Purchase Facility (BAPF); (ii) CAD7.629 billion (July 1 peak) [update]: The Provincial Money Market Purchase (PMMP) program is an asset purchase facility that will acquire provincially-issued money market securities through the primary issuance market.
+All amounts are peak value since 4 March 2020; BoC has not announced limits for any facility. (i) CAD38.766 billion (8 April 2020 peak) - Bankers' Acceptance Purchase Facility (BAPF); (ii) CAD7.629 billion (1 July 2020 peak): The Provincial Money Market Purchase (PMMP) program is an asset purchase facility that will acquire provincially-issued money market securities through the primary issuance market.
 This program will support a liquid and well-functioning market for short-term provincial borrowing.
 Under the PMMP, the Bank will purchase up to 40% of each offering of directly-issued provincial money market securities with terms to maturity of 12 months or less.
 This includes treasury bills and short-term promissory notes of all Canadian provinces.
 The 40% limit may be adjusted if market conditions warrant.
-The Bank will make its first purchases under the PMMP on Wednesday, March 25.
-This facility, combined with the Bank’s other recent actions, will provide a material amount of support to provincial funding markets; effective September 21, the Bank of Canada will reduce the amount it purchases to up to 10% of each accepted offering of directly issued provincial money market securities with maturity of 12-months or less [update]; (iii) CAD2.993 billion (April 29 peak): The Commercial Paper Purchase Program (“CPPP” or “the program”) will be structured as a direct purchase program into a separate account held by the Bank of Canada (“BoC” or “the Bank”).
+The Bank will make its first purchases under the PMMP on Wednesday, 25 March 2020.
+This facility, combined with the Bank’s other recent actions, will provide a material amount of support to provincial funding markets; effective 21 September 2020, the Bank of Canada will reduce the amount it purchases to up to 10% of each accepted offering of directly issued provincial money market securities with maturity of 12-months or less; (iii) CAD2.993 billion (29 April 2020 peak): The Commercial Paper Purchase Program (“CPPP” or “the program”) will be structured as a direct purchase program into a separate account held by the Bank of Canada (“BoC” or “the Bank”).
 The program will purchase CP new issuance in the primary market via dealers and after issuance from eligible counterparties in the secondary market.
 The program will purchase from eligible issuers up to three-month CAD-denominated CP, including asset-backed CP (“ABCP”).
-Draws can be rolled during the operation of the program; (iv) CAD211.227 billion (June 10 peak): (CTRF) Term Repo Facility and other term repos.
-Up to 1 month repos; Standing Liquidity Facility and Standing Term Liquidity Facility; March 4 level was CAD14.518 billion, so peak = 211.227 - 14.518 = CAD196.709 billion; (v) Advances = CAD9.904B (April 15 peak); (vi) No amount/estimate; the Canada Emergency Business Account (CEBA) will provide interest-free loans of up to CAD 40,000 to small businesses and not-for-profits; (vii) Farm Credit Canada will provide an additional CAD5 billion in lending to producers, agribusiness, and food processors; (viii) Canadian Dairy Commission's borrowing limit increased by CAD200 million; (viii) June 3, Effective June 6, the BoC will reduce the frequency of BAPF operations to bi-weekly; (ix) June 3, Effective June 15 the BoC will reduce the frequency of its Term Repo operations from twice to once per week, and the number of maturity points will be reduced from 4 to 2; (x) Farm Credit Canada was authorized by the government to provide an additional CAD5 billion in lending to producers, agribusiness, and food processors; (xi) 9 November 2020, Effective 16 November 2020, the BoC will discontinue the PMMP program, with the last operation scheduled for November 13.
+Draws can be rolled during the operation of the program; (iv) CAD211.227 billion (10 June 2020 peak): (CTRF) Term Repo Facility and other term repos.
+Up to 1 month repos; Standing Liquidity Facility and Standing Term Liquidity Facility; 4 March 2020 level was CAD14.518 billion, so peak = 211.227 - 14.518 = CAD196.709 billion; (v) Advances = CAD9.904B (15 April 2020 peak); (vi) No amount/estimate; the Canada Emergency Business Account (CEBA) will provide interest-free loans of up to CAD40,000 to small businesses and not-for-profits; (vii) Farm Credit Canada will provide an additional CAD5 billion in lending to producers, agribusiness, and food processors; (viii) Canadian Dairy Commission's borrowing limit increased by CAD200 million; (viii) 3 June 2020, Effective 6 June 2020, the BoC will reduce the frequency of BAPF operations to bi-weekly; (ix) 3 June 2020, Effective 15 June 2020, the BoC will reduce the frequency of its Term Repo operations from twice to once per week, and the number of maturity points will be reduced from 4 to 2; (x) Farm Credit Canada was authorized by the government to provide an additional CAD5 billion in lending to producers, agribusiness, and food processors; (xi) 9 November 2020, Effective 16 November 2020, the BoC will discontinue the PMMP program, with the last operation scheduled for November 13.